-In line with recommendations from the Australian Health Protection Principal Committee (AHPPC) and National Cabinet, the Tasmanian Government has introduced mandatory vaccination for workers in a number of high-risk settings.
+In line with recommendations from the Australian Health Protection Principal Committee (AHPPC) and National Cabinet to protect Tasmanians at risk of severe illness, the Tasmanian Government introduced mandatory vaccination for workers in a number of high-risk settings.

 An employer or organisation should get legal advice if considering requiring employees to be vaccinated.
-There are many workplace relations, discrimination and privacy issues to consider.
+In addition to health and safety considerations, there are many workplace relations, discrimination and privacy issues to consider.

 An employer or organisation can only require that employees provide evidence of their vaccination status in particular circumstances.
 If the employer or organisation intends to collect vaccination status into a record of employees and members, they must be satisfied that this collection is permitted under Australian Privacy Principle (APP) 3.